linda-seiter/CMSC115_2258/unit2_lab/README.md

 1. Fix `DebugIt` to use the correct augmented assignment operators to update `planesOnRunway`.
 2. Run `DebugIt` to confirm the expected output.
-3. Run `DebugItTest` to confirm the Junit tests pass.
+3. Run `DebugItTest` to confirm the JUnit tests pass.

 Try to remember this error, it is a very common mistake!